 As part of the same renovation project and close to this hall, another important space was also recently transformed into a contemporary theatrical “Black Box“, mainly used by the Drama School for educational purposes and its various stage needs.

 Athens Conservatoire has been one of the “main partner venues” of the documenta 14 in Athens, the prestigious art exhibition which takes place every five years in Kassel, Germany, but it was also held in Athens as part of the artistic concept conceived for 2017 by its artistic director Adam Szymczyk.
-For this purpose, most of the public spaces of the building were occupied by documenta 14 for the entire length of the exhibition, from 8th April-16th July 2017.
 The exhibition was visited by more than 300.000 people from 54 countries and left a definite mark to the city of Athens.
 It also left a distinct impression with our staff and students who lived alongside this major art event for 100 days.

-It has also been a great honour to lend our premises to El Sistema Greece, for the annual Sistema Europe Summer Residency and the rehearsals of the Sistema Europe Youth Orchestra (SEYO), for a great concert that took place at the mythical Odeon of Herodes Atticus theatre, as the closing event of the Athens & Epidaurus Festival 2017.
+It has also been a great honour to lend our premises to El Sistema Greece, for the annual Sistema Europe Summer Residency and the rehearsals of the Sistema Europe Youth Orchestra (SEYO), for a great concert that took place at the mythical Odeon of Herodes Atticus theatre.
 The event brought together more than 250 young musicians and teachers from 16 countries that have implemented Sistema-inspired programmes for “social action through music”.

-However, a much wider in scope publicly-funded construction works is well under way and will be completed by mid-2021.
+However, a much wider in scope publicly-funded construction works is well under way and will be completed by the end of 2021.
 In its final form, important new facilities will be added to the current building infrastructure, such as an underground amphitheatre with a 600-seating capacity, a multi-purpose experimental black-box stage of a 200-seating capacity, spaces for conferences, exhibitions and other events, studio suites for sound technology, as well as a shop and a restaurant.

 The fully completed project is to be inaugurated in the framework of the 150th jubilee year of the Athens Conservatoire.

-All our friends and visitors are welcome to visit our seminal building at the heart of downtown Athens and get to know the leading performing arts institute in Greece today.
+All our friends and visitors are welcome to visit our iconic building at the heart of downtown Athens and get to know the leading performing arts institute in Greece today.

 |RESEARCH & HISTORICAL ARCHIVES|